All Episodes

 Now, we like the Street Sweetie here.

-I mean, she she knows her stuff.
+I mean, she knows her stuff.

-Any news story that tells you what might happen without telling you anything that has happened, isn't news.
+Any news story that tells you what might happen without telling you anything that has happened isn't news.

 It's speculation.